Faruqi & Faruqi Investigates Potential Claims Against Trip.com

 Source: Globenewswire

-- Legal Investigation Launched: Faruq & Faruqi LLP is investigating potential claims against Trip.com, particularly for investors who purchased securities between April 30, 2024, and January 13, 2026, urging them to seek lead plaintiff status by the May 11, 2026 deadline.
+- Legal Investigation Launched: Faruq & Faruqi LLP is investigating potential claims against Trip.com, particularly for investors who purchased securities between April 30, 2024, and January 13, 2026, urging them to apply as lead plaintiffs by the May 11, 2026 deadline to participate in the federal securities class action against the company.

-- False Statement Allegations: The complaint alleges that Trip.com and its executives violated federal securities laws by making materially false and misleading statements regarding the company's business operations and prospects, failing to adequately disclose the regulatory risks associated with its monopolistic activities.
+- False Statement Allegations: The complaint alleges that Trip.com and its executives violated federal securities laws by failing to disclose the regulatory risks associated with their monopolistic business practices, resulting in materially false and misleading statements about the company's business and prospects at all relevant times.

-- Investor Rights Protection: Faruq & Faruqi LLP encourages anyone with information regarding Trip.com's conduct, including whistleblowers and former employees, to come forward to provide legal support for affected investors, ensuring their rights are protected.
+- Investor Rights Protection: Faruq & Faruqi LLP encourages anyone with information regarding Trip.com’s conduct, including whistleblowers and former employees, to contact the firm directly to provide legal support and facilitate information sharing for affected investors.

 Trade with 70% Backtested Accuracy